-- 3.8.6 In a corporate world where financial risk is very important, many of the parties', including some shipowners and their insurers, seek to have greater predictability or certainty over costs and, as a consequence, delays are more likely to be incurred at the onset of the incident as they endeavour to minimise their financial exposure, or later on and 'changes' occur, where a contract has been agreed but with tight constraints or limitations around the salvage plan. - 3.8.7 Over fifty-four percent (54%) considered that financial considerations were a very significant contributor to delays as shipowners and their underwriters sought ways to reduce their financial exposure.
-An additional thirty-two percent (32%) felt that it was an important contributor. - 3.8.8 I fully appreciate that the nature of dealing with a maritime incident can often mean making decisions based on scant or uncollaborated information.
+- \\\\\ - 4.4.6 In a corporate world where financial risk is very important, many of the parties, including some shipowners and their insurers, seek to have greater certainty over costs.
+As a consequence, delays are more likely to occur at the onset of the incident as these parties endeavour to minimise their financial exposure.
+Alternatively, delays may occur later on where changes occur but, where a contract has been agreed with tight constraints around the salvage plan. - 4.4.7 Over fifty-four percent (54%) of stakeholders considered that financial considerations were a very significant contributor to delays.
+An additional thirty-two percent (32%) felt that it was an important contributor. - 4.4.8 I fully appreciate that the nature of dealing with a maritime incident can often mean making decisions based on scant or uncorroborated information.
 This uncertainty also raises questions as to the best course of action.

 Figure 6.
-Considerations that may contribute to delays (Base+105)
+Considerations that may contribute to delays

-- 3.8.9 I also accept in cases where 'uncertainty' exists then decision makers, in particular the less experienced, may have to seek guidance or assurance from other colleagues or other parties including their legal advisors or consultants, and this itself can take up crucial time and have a significant impact on delays. - 3.8.10 However, if delays are being incurred for financial gain alone, then by seeking to pay the minimum for salvage services, the parties involved are potentially compromising the safety of lives, the vessel, its cargo and the environment.
-Not taking, or delaying a decision rarely improves the options available.
-In many instances, delays can increase costs at the end of the day. - 3.8.11 I was disappointed to hear that a 'blame culture' still exists in some organisations, and some underwriters felt that they would be blamed, with possible retribution, for making the wrong, or a more costly decision regarding their choice of a salvage agreement. - 3.8.12 Recipients were asked to what extent they agreed or disagreed with each of the following statements?
+- 4.4.9 I also accept that in cases where 'uncertainty' exists then decision makers, in particular the less experienced, may have to seek guidance or assurance from other colleagues or other parties including their legal advisors or consultants.
+This can take up crucial time and have a significant impact on delays. - 4.4.10 However, if delays are being incurred for financial gain alone, then by seeking to pay the minimum for salvage services, the parties involved are potentially compromising the safety of lives, the vessel, its cargo and the environment.
+Not taking or delaying a decision rarely improves the options available.
+In many instances, delays can increase costs at the end of the day.

+- 4.4.11 I was disappointed to hear reports that a 'blame culture' still exists in some organisations and that some underwriters felt that they would be blamed, with possible retribution, for making the wrong, or a more costly, decision regarding their choice of a salvage agreement. - 4.4.12 Recipients were asked to what extent they agreed or disagreed with each of the following statements:

 Figure 7.
-Choice of pre-reward or post-reward contracts (Base=105)
+Choice of pre-reward or post-reward contracts